 According to the Department of Finance (DOF), the average unemployment benefit for qualified SSS members is around PHP 11,000, and the maximum amount is PHP 20,000.

-Instead of transacting directly with SSS personnel, members must submit the requirements using the no-contact dropbox system in any SSS branch from Mondays to Fridays, 9 a.m. to 2 p.m.
-Claims can be filed within one year from the job termination.
+Because of the community quarantine, members must submit the requirements using the no-contact drop box system in any SSS branch.
+SSS offices are open from Mondays to Fridays, 9 a.m. to 4 p.m.
+You may file a claim within one year of the job termination.

-To get a DOLE or POLO certification, applicants must present a valid ID and a copy of the notice of termination issued by the employer.
-If the latter is not available, a notarized affidavit of termination of employment can be submitted.
+To get a certification from the DOLE or POLO, applicants must present a valid ID and a copy of the notice of termination issued by the employer.
+If the latter is not available, you may opt to submit a notarized affidavit of termination of employment.

-Laid-off workers in the Philippines can apply for the DOLE certification at the DOLE field or provincial office in the area where they live or where their former employer’s office is located.
+Laid-off workers in the Philippines can apply for the DOLE certification at the DOLE field office.
+They may also proceed to the provincial office in the area where they live or where their former employer’s office is located.

-OFWs can apply for the certification at the Philippine Overseas Labor Office in the area where their former employers operate or reside or the DOLE field or provincial office nearest their home in the Philippines.
+OFWs can apply for the certification at the Philippine Overseas Labor Office in the area where their former employers operate or reside.
+Alternatively, they can file their application at the DOLE field or provincial office nearest their home in the Philippines.

 The government will pay lump-sum cash assistance of PHP 5,000 to workers affected by the COVID-19 pandemic through the DOLE’s COVID Adjustment Measures Program (CAMP).